 Today in baseball history:

-- 1942 - The Chicago Cubs beat the Cincinnati Reds, 10-8, in 18 innings at Cincinnati.
-The Reds tie the score in the ninth, 10th, and 12th innings before the Cubs hang on.
+- 1942 - The Chicago Cubs beat the Cincinnati Reds, 10 - 8, in 18 innings at Cincinnati.
+The Reds tie the score in the 9th, 10th, and 12th innings before the Cubs hang on.
 Stan Hack collects five hits and three runs for Chicago.
 Both teams combine to notch 25 bases on balls for the match, and the Cubs strand 23 runners, while the Reds leave 21, a major-league record until 1974.
 Each team uses six pitchers, also a record.
-The Reds take game two by a 2-1 score.
+The Reds take game two by a 2 - 1 score.
 (3)

-- 1963 - One loss shy of tying the major league record of 19 consecutive defeats, Roger Craig switches his uniform number to 13 to change his luck.
-The change of works when Jim Hickman lofts a fly ball in the ninth inning with two outs and the bases-full in a tie game, that barely ticks the upper-deck overhang in left field at the Polo Grounds for a walk-off grand slam, giving the Mets an improbable 7-3 victory over the Cubs.
-(1,3)
+- 1963 - One loss shy of tying the major league record of 19 consecutive defeats, Roger Craig switches his uniform number to 13 in an attempt to change his luck.
+The move appears to work when Jim Hickman lofts a short fly ball in the ninth inning with two outs and the bases-full in a tie game, that just ticks the upper-deck overhang in left field at the Polo Grounds for a walk-off grand slam, giving the Mets an improbable 7-3 victory over the Cubs.
+(1)

-- 1988 - After 5,687 consecutive contests occur during the day at the Chicago Northside ballpark dating back to 1914, the first official major league night game takes place at Wrigley Field, with the hometown Cubs taking a 6-4 decision from the Mets.
-Originally, last night’s contest against the Phillies would have been the ballpark’s first evening tilt, but rain washed out the scheduled historic event after the third inning.
-(1,4)
+- 1988 - After 5,687 consecutive contests take place during the day at the Chicago Northside ballpark dating back to 1914, the first official major league night game is played at Wrigley Field, with the hometown Cubs taking a 6-4 decision from the Mets.
+The historic event was scheduled for last night, but the contest against the Phillies was rained out after the third inning.
+(1)

 - 2008 - Micah Hoffpauir ties a modern Pacific Coast League record by homering in his first four at-bats in the Iowa Cubs’ 15-3 rout over the Round Rock Express.
 The 28-year-old slugging first baseman becomes the third player in the history of the storied PCL to go deep in four consecutive at-bats and the fifth to accomplish the feat in one game.
 (1)